iamnotgroot/AWSfiles/README.md

 # AWSfiles
 all of aws restart coding demos, activities

--decided to relearn python and this is part of it
+decided to relearn python and this is part of it